davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

 ## `config.yml` for CircleCI

 This `config.yml` builds each commit in a new scratch org using SFDX and runs all Apex tests, storing test results in CircleCI.
 After completing the build, the scratch org is thrown away.
-It also includes optional functionality to monitor code coverage using [Codecov.io](https://codecov.io).
+It also includes optional functionality to monitor code coverage.

 ### Base Setup